 Humility and leadership are two words that are not often seen together.
 Humility is often perceived as being weak, lacking confidence or being a pushover.
 This is incorrect.
 Humility is not about thinking less about yourself but thinking about yourself less.
 The humility we refer to is not general humility, such as refraining from buying a new and fancy car or not wearing designer brand clothing, but rather intellectual humility.
-This refers to understanding the limits of one’s own knowledge.
+This refers to understanding the limits of your own knowledge.

-In today’s prototypical corporate culture, power can cause leaders to become overly obsessed with outcomes and control, and, therefore, treat their employees as a means to an end.
+In today’s prototypical corporate culture, power can cause leaders to become overly obsessed with outcomes and control and, therefore, treat their employees as a means to an end.
 This in turn puts great pressure on employees and creates fear regarding the consequences of poor performance.